by Curtis Wildcat

 Time: Two hours after sunrise

-The final fragments of the jewel were gathered, and it was made whole once more.
-After a day or so passed by, Kagome entrusted the protection of the jewel to Inuyasha, who had decided to maintain his status as a hanyou.
-After everyone (except Sesshoumaru and Kikyo) said their individual farewells to her and reminesced a little, Kagome returned back to her rightful era---this time for good.
+The final fragments of the jewel were eventually gathered, and it was made whole and purified once more.
+A day or so passed by, and Kagome entrusted the protection of the jewel to Inuyasha.
+After everyone except Sesshoumaru and Kikyo said their individual farewells to her and reminesced a little, Kagome returned back to her rightful era- - -this time for good.
 With Kagome gone, Koga decided he didn't have any reason to stick around; everyone else decided to stay and see what Inuyasha was going to do with the jewel.

-It was Shippo who heard the quiet words coming from Inuyasha's mouth: "Without Kagome around, what am I supposed to do---spend several centuries sitting around, waiting for the chance to see her again?
-Letting boredom overwhelm me...that's just not my style.
+It was Shippou who heard the quiet words coming from Inuyasha's mouth: "Without Kagome around, what am I supposed to do- - -spend the centuries sitting around, waiting for the chance to see her again?
+Letting boredom overwhelm me... that's just not my style.
 I need an adventure, something to keep me occupied until the time comes.
 I want to go someplace where I am needed, someplace where my actions can have an impact.
-That's where I wish to go...good-bye, everyone.
-You guys take care."
+That's where I wish to go..."
+A smirk.
+"Good-bye, everyone.
+Don't get into too much trouble without me around, you understand?"

-There was a loud rushing noise as the air where Inuyasha had been standing collapsed on itself, and a burst of flame as the jewel...the very jewel that so much damage had been inflicted over...disintegrated completely.
+There was a pulse of power, a loud rushing noise as the air where Inuyasha had been standing collapsed on itself, and a burst of flame as the jewel... the very jewel that so much damage and pain had been inflicted over... disintegrated completely.

-At the time, Sesshoumaru and Kikyo didn't believe that it would be the last they'd see of Inuyasha for several centuries.
+At the time, Sesshoumaru and Kikyo didn't believe that it would be the last they'd see of Inuyasha for a very long while.
 It wasn't until some years later that they understood the extent of Inuyasha's wish: he'd been whisked away from this universe altogether.

-The chubby teenager...one who couldn't really be called that anymore...looked bored as he glared at his computer screen. --I would love to know how those other guys do this,-- he thought. --Trying to write a crossover with yourself as one of the characters is not an easy thing to write.--
+An overweight young man sat in the silence of his bedroom, glaring at his computer screen.
+I would love to know how those other guys do this, he thought, mildly annoyed at his lack of progress.
+Trying to write a crossover with yourself as one of the characters is not an easy thing to write.

 Location: The world of Ceiphied and Shabranigdu